A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Discussion

 In the proposed IDGBR framework, we use remote sensing images and rough labels as conditional guidance, and introduce a cubic timestep sampling strategy to enhance semantic representation capabilities.
 To systematically assess the contribution of each component, we designed three ablation experiments, which can be divided into three groups: (1).
 Experiment A: using only remote sensing images as guidance; (2).
 Experiment B: using remote sensing images and rough labels jointly guided by the proposed Conditional Guidance Module; (3).
 Experiment C: introducing cubic timestep sampling technique into the timestep sampling based on Experiment B. As shown in Table~\ref{tab:table8}, we compared three different strategies: \enquote{Image} refers to the use of remote sensing image guidance, \enquote{Rough} refers to the use of rough label guidance, and \enquote{Cubic} refers to the additional use of the cubic timestep sampling technique; check marks and crosses are used to indicate whether the corresponding feature is enabled.

 By comparing the three sets of experimental results, Experiment A recorded the lowest WFm values (33.66\% on CHN6-CUG; 30.39\% on Potsdam) along with significantly reduced mF1 and mIoU versus other groups.
 This indicates that without rough label guidance, the model struggles to capture object boundaries.
 In Experiment B, WFm of the two datasets increased to 37.64\% and 40.34\% respectively, and the mIoU also improved substantially.
 This demonstrates that rough labels as additional semantic guidance play a crucial role in boundary modeling.
 In Experiment C, WFm in the Potsdam dataset further increased to 42.59\%, with other metrics also showing an upward trend.
 This indicates that cubic timestep sampling strengthens feature discrimination at semantic boundaries across multiple classes.
-However, in the binary segmentation CHN6-CUG dataset, this strategy led to a slight decrease in all metrics.
-This phenomenon can be attributed to differences in task requirements.
-Binary segmentation requires precisely capture significant feature differences between local specific targets and their backgrounds, without considering complex feature relationships among other irrelevant targets in the global scene.
-The cubic sampling strategy, by increasing sampling frequency in high-noise regions, forces the diffusion model to allocate more attention to subtle feature differences among various potential targets throughout the entire scene, significantly enhancing the model's discriminative ability in multi-class segmentation tasks.
-However, this shift in feature learning direction interferes with binary segmentation task learning, causing the model to no longer focus on learning the most significant discriminative features between a single target and its background, thereby weakening the model's precision in single-target discrimination.
-Experiments validate that integrating the Conditional Guidance Module with cubic timestep sampling in IDGBR significantly boosts boundary quality and the processing of complex semantic structures in multi-class segmentation tasks.
+However, on the CHN6-CUG binary segmentation dataset, this strategy resulted in a slight decline across all evaluation metrics.
+Our extended analysis in the Appendix indicates that the cubic sampling strategy is best viewed as a condition-sensitive, optional optimization technique, particularly for binary segmentation.